Marc Darrow, MD, JD.

-- Section one is conservative care options for most shoulder pain.
+- Section one is conservative care nonsurgical treatment options for most shoulder pain.

 - Section two – failures of arthroscopic and shoulder replacement surgery.

-Many patients come into our office after a long history of conservative care options.
+Many patients come into our office after a long search for nonsurgical treatments and a long history of conservative care options.
 Cortisone injections being one of them.
 In the article below there are many research studies comparing cortisone to other treatments.
 In this section I will explore other options.

 A top treatment for shoulder pain is also one of the most unpopular treatments.
 The treatment is called Activity Modification.
 Activity Modification simply means that you have stopped working or altered the way you work to stop aggravating your shoulder injury, or, you have given up the sport or activity that you love to play in, golf, tennis, rock climbing, surfing, weight training, etc, or you are playing less frequently.
 Many people do try resting the shoulder.
 For many people this works very well and they are able to resume playing or working at their physically demanding job.
 For other however, rest was “only a waste of time.”
 As soon as these people felt that they have rested their shoulder long enough they tried to resume activities and immediately the shoulder hurt.
 Is shoulder surgery the only answer for this athlete or laborer who wants a quick return to their sport or work?
 Many athletes believe that the answer is yes because the common alternative recommendation from their orthopedic specialist of ice, rest, physical therapy, and to wait six months is not the option they want.